thewtex/thesis/strain_estimation/strain_estimation.rst

 When the mechanical load on the tissues being imaged comes from cardiac pulsations, the strain rate in an image sequence is non-constant.
-A higher strain rate occurs during systole, and a lower strain occurs at end diastole.
+A higher strain rate occurs during systole, and a lower strain rate occurs at end diastole.
 To retain optimal tracking over a sequence of images spanning the cardiac cycle, a dynamic frame skip is applied that uses a short frame skip when the strain rate is high, and a long frame skip with strain rate is slow.

-To apply an automatic method to ascertain an ideal frame skip, the optimal deformation must be defined in a quantifiable way.
+To apply an automatic method that ascertains an ideal frame skip, the optimal deformation must be defined in a quantifiable way.
 This is application specific.
 For example, when the objective is to get a strain image of a breast tissue abnormality, the frame average strain may be a good measure.
 When imaging carotid plaques, we are only interested in the strain inside the plaque.
 There is relatively little deformation in the skin and muscle near the transducer, but the deformation in these areas should not determine the frame skip.
-Also, there may be apparently high strain in the region of the lumen, but the tracking in this area is unreliable.
+Also, there may be apparently high strain in the region of the lumen, but tracking in this area is unreliable.
 The criteria that determines the frame skip in this work is based on the axial strain in a sub-region of the image.
-The top and bottom portions are removed from the region-of-interest (ROI) because the skip and fat near the transducer are not the target tissue of interest and because attenuation decreases signal quality at depths beyond the vessel.
+The top and bottom portions are removed from the region-of-interest (ROI) because the skin and fat near the transducer are not the target tissue of interest and because attenuation decreases signal quality at depths beyond the vessel.
 The frame skip is dynamically increased or decreased based an absolute ROI axial strain